bassa846/bassa846/README.md

 - [Run online campus events with your favorite tools at no cost with the new GitHub Virtual Event Kit](https://github.blog/2021-06-24-run-online-campus-events-github-virtual-event-kit/)

 ###  💬 Ask me about:
-All things Education & Partnerships
+All things Program Management, Operations & Partnerships
 <!--